SSoelvsten/bdd-benchmark/README.md

 - [**BuDDy**](http://vlsicad.eecs.umich.edu/BK/Slots/cache/www.itu.dk/research/buddy/):
-  An easy-to-use yet extensive implementation with depth-first algorithms using a unique node table and memoization.
+  An easy-to-use yet extensive implementation of shared BDDs with depth-first algorithms using a unique node table and memoization.
 It also supports variable reordering.

   We use [this](https://github.com/SSoelvsten/BuDDy) version that builds using CMake and has been updated slightly.